MicrosoftDocs/playfab-docs/playfab-docs/features/social/friends/quickstart.md

 void DisplayError(string error) { Debug.LogError(error); }
 ```

-1. Once a player has logged in, they can access your UI for friends.
-The functionality probably includes adding, removing, and displaying friends, at a minimum.
+1. Once a player logs in, they can access the UI for friends.
+The functionality usually includes adding, removing, and displaying friends, at a minimum.
 2. To get the player's current friends list, use the [GetFriendsList](xref:titleid.playfabapi.com.client.friendlistmanagement.getfriendslist) API call.

 ```csharp